-In this module students are introduced to ethics and Catholic social teaching.
-Current moral/ethical issues and case studies provide the opportunity to reflect on the choices make and how these impact on life.
-There is an opportunity to integrate learning in this module with social service and community engagement.
+- Current moral/ethical issues and case studies provide the opportunity to reflect on the choices we make and how these impact on life. - Understand the importance of service learning and develop your skills at communicating your ideas.

 MODULE 4 - THE EDGE